softwaresaved/smp-service/DMPonlineDeployersGuide.md

             format.json { render json: @projects }
     end

 then check your Ruby version.
-This problem can arise if you are using Ruby 2.0.0 and not 2.0.0-p247, for example.
+This problem can arise if you are using Ruby 2.0.0 and not 2.0.0-p247, or later, for example.

 ### Troubleshooting - `Format of site key was invalid` on /contact-us